 Turkish gold for new Indian partnership in Antalya

-Two of the finals were one-sided, with Britain defeating Germany 5-1 to take women’s team gold and Chinese Taipei going one better, seeing off Italy in straight sets to win the recurve men’s team event.
+Two of the finals were one-sided, with Britain defeating Germany, 5-1, to take women’s team gold and Chinese Taipei seeing off Italy in straight sets to win the recurve men’s team event.
 But the mixed team final went down to the wire – as Indian pair Tarundeep Rai and Ridhi squeezed past Britain’s Bryony Pitman and Alex Wise in a shoot-off, 18-17.

 “This was the first time we have been paired together, she’s just 17 years old and has a bright future.
 It’s been a great experience with her and I wish every time we shoot, the Indian team will win gold.”